 IMPORTANT NOTICE Please read these terms carefully before using this site: The content contained in this website is provided by Harris County Municipal Utility District No. 61 for informal informational purposes only.
 This website and the information contained herein should not be relied upon or used as current information for the purposes of securities disclosure about the District, its financial condition, the bonds of the District, or property in the District.
 Persons should not rely upon information in this website when considering whether to buy, sell, or hold bonds issued by the District or whether to buy, sell, or hold property within the District.
 The District files official continuing disclosure information at least annually in accordance with the rules and regulations of the Securities and Exchange Commission.
 The District assumes no duty to update any information in this website at any time.

-The State of Texas Comptroller of Public Accounts has again awarded Harris County MUD 61 the Gold Leadership award for financial transparency.
-This is the forth year in a row for Harris County MUD 61 to recieve this highest ranking.
-HC MUD 61 is one of only three MUDs to be awarded this recognition.
+The State of Texas Comptroller of Public Accounts has awarded Harris County MUD 61 the Platinum Leadership award for financial transparency.
+This is the fifth year in a row for Harris County MUD 61 to recieve this highest ranking.
+HC MUD 61 is currently the only MUD to be awarded this recognition.